-On this day the Lord has acted;

-we will rejoice and be glad in it.
+On this day the Lord has acted; \ we will rejoice and be glad in it.

 The Second Lesson: 1 Corinthians 15:19-26

-Reader: A reading from 1 Corinthians.
+Reader: A reading from 1st Corinthians.

 If for this life only we have hoped in Christ, we are of all people most to be pitied.

 But in fact Christ has been raised from the dead, the first fruits of those who have died.
 For since death came through a human being, the resurrection of the dead has also come through a human being; for as all die in Adam, so all will be made alive in Christ.
 But each in his own order: Christ the first fruits, then at his coming those who belong to Christ.
 Then comes the end, when he hands over the kingdom to God the Father, after he has destroyed every ruler and every authority and power.
 For he must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death.

 Reader: The Word of the Lord.
 People: Thanks be to God.

+Sequence Hymn 296

+We know that Christ is raised and dies no more

+Engelberg

-This hymn can be found in The Hymnal 1982 in your pew racks.
+This hymn is found in The Hymnal 1982

-The Holy Gospel: John 20:1-18
+The Gospel: John 20:1-18

 Celebrant: The Holy Gospel of our Lord Jesus Christ according to John.

 People: Glory to you, Lord Christ.